samuraraujo/SERIMI-RDF-Interlinking/README.md

 ### 2. JRuby

-SERIMI is a Ruby application and demands the Jruby version of ruby.
+SERIMI is a Ruby application and demands the JRuby version of ruby.
 We recommend to install JRuby using the [RVM](https://rvm.beginrescueend.com/).

 ### 3. Gems